Irikshan, after having flown across the Vernon Sea, crash-lands on a beach near the city of Shormton – in the territory of the Imaaduudin Empire.

 “Well, you flew in from the east – not the north.
 Additionally, seeing a dragon here is – I hope you understand – quite startling.
 As far as I know, dragons usually remain in the lands claimed by their enclaves.”

 “That is true.
-I decided to come here to learn about your empire in a manner more direct manner than hearsay from humans who can sometimes be – I hope you understand – unreliable sources.
-Dragons from my state fairly regularly visit our direct neighbours, even the imperial lands besides us, but as you said, Tumenzar is rather far away from here – the empire’s homeland.”
-Irikshan paused before adding, “My state collectively seeks to learn and gather knowledge.
-We all share this world, and we can all learn from one another.
-Perhaps one day collaborate to make it better.”
+The Elders deemed it would be worthwhile for me to travel here to learn about your empire in a manner more direct manner than hearsay from humans who can sometimes be – I hope you understand – unreliable sources.
+Dragons from my state barely even visit our direct neighbours, including the imperial lands besides us.
+As you said, Tumenzar is rather far away from here – the empire’s homeland.”
+Irikshan paused before adding, “My state seeks to learn and gather knowledge.
+We focus on internal growth rather than global matters.”

-“Indeed.
-My nation also shares culture and knowledge, but we take a more… active approach to spreading it.
+“So I have heard.
+My nation shares its culture and knowledge, and we take an active approach to doing so.
 Please excuse me, but I am needed ahead.”

 Irikshan nodded, raising his head and watching as the man jogged forward, past the other two-legs.
 He then looked at the city.
 He had read of Shormton.
 While it was not at the forefront of the empire’s steadily-expanding borders, it was a strategic location nonetheless.
 This city served both as the trade hub this side of the sea and as a crucial point for any supply lines for military campaigns on the eastern side.